PoisotLab/ms_betacov_mapping/README.md

 Subsequently, we tested the hypothesis that the biogeography of bat betacoronaviruses should track the biogeography of their hosts.
-To test this idea, we loosely adapted a method from Kreft & Jetz (2010), who proposed a phylogenetic method for the delineation of animal biogeographic regions.
+To test this idea, we loosely adapted a method from [@Kreft2007GloPat; @Kreft2010FraDel], who proposed a phylogenetic method for the delineation of animal biogeographic regions.
 In their original method, a distance matrix - where each row or column represents a geographic raster’s grid cell, and the dissimilarity values are the “beta diversity similarity” of their community assemble - undergoes non-metric multidimensional scaling (NMDS); the first two axes of the NMDS are projected geographically using a four-color bivariate map.
 Here, we build on this idea with an entirely novel methodology.
-First, we measure the phylogenetic distance between the different viruses in the betacoronavirus tree by using the cophenetic function in ‘ape’; subsequently, we take a principal components analysis of that distance matrix (readily interchangeable for NMDS in this case) to project the viral tree into an n-dimensional space.
+First, we measure the phylogenetic distance between the different viruses in the betacoronavirus tree by using the cophenetic function in `ape` [@Paradis2019ApeEnv]; subsequently, we take a principal components analysis of that distance matrix (readily interchangeable for NMDS in this case) to project the viral tree into an n-dimensional space.
 We then take the first two principal components and, as with the evolutionary distinctiveness analysis, aggregated these to a mean host value and projected them using a four-color bivariate map.

 ## Outbreaks data geo-referencing